thingsdb/ThingsDocs/source/includes/_t_new_token.md

 Expiration dates in the past are not allowed an will raise a `BAD_REQUEST` error.

 It is also possible to set a description for the token which can be used to identify where token is used for.
-If you only want to set a description, but no expiration date, then you can use `nil` as second argument.
+If you only want to set a description, but no expiration time, then you can use `nil` as second argument.
 For example: `new_token('my_user', nil, 'some nice description');`

 There can be no more than 128 tokens assigned to a single user.
 A `MAX_QUOTA_ERROR` is raised if this limit